The short answer

 Before comparing carriers, a rider should understand what is moving the numbers, because the same five factors that set a premium also decide which carrier’s strengths matter.

-State sets the liability base and shifts the whole premium through weather, theft, and density factors, and it also decides availability — not every carrier writes in every state.
-A comparison only includes carriers that actually write in the rider's state.
-Each state's figures are on its own page.
+State sets the liability base and shifts the whole premium through weather, theft, and density factors, and it also decides availability, since not every carrier writes in every state.
+A comparison only includes carriers that write in the rider’s state.
+Each state’s figures are on its own page — the set worth comparing for a Wyoming rider is not identical to the set a Nebraska rider would weigh.

 Record decides which market a rider is comparing within.
 A clean record means comparing standard carriers on price and coverage; a serious violation or SR-22 means comparing non-standard specialists instead, where the axes weigh differently.